- 1 Best Things to do in London for Christmas

 Pantomime has a long theatrical history in Western culture dating back to the 16th century.
 So if you are in the country make sure to visit one but make sure you book well in advance.

 Christmas is not complete without a bit of Ice skating and like most cities around the world London gets its fair share of Ice skating rinks.
 Every winter ice skating rinks start to appear all over London and the country.
 Some of these go back in time and one of my favourite one is set to the back drop of the Hampton Court Palace a short train ride from Central London.

-One of the most iconic and visited tourist spots of London and one which is a must visit if you are in town.
+One of the most iconic and visited tourist spots of London is also home to the largest Christmas tree in London.
 Every year Norway gifts London a huge Christmas tree and this is put up in the centre of Trafalgar Square.

 This is a thank you for the support Britain provided the country during World War II.
 This is a great tradition and the tree reaches more than 20 meters in height and averages between 50 and 60 years of age.
 It is lit up every year on the first Thursday in December and is up until the twelfth night of Christmas on January 6.

 Christmas lights are all over the country but London puts on the best show at this time of the year.
 Some of the best Christmas lights in London are around the West End drawing huge crowds each every year.

 This year Oxford Street has a brand new set of Christmas lights with LED screens sparkling festive messages all through.